-Jackson EMC's commercial and industrial marketing department is dedicated to helping your business prosper.
+Jackson EMC's business development department is dedicated to helping your business prosper.

 The department, headed by Lee Chapman, includes representatives in each district to assist your business with your energy needs.